ray-project/ray/doc/source/ray-overview/installation.rst

 From Wheels
 ~~~~~~~~~~~
-You can install the latest official version of Ray from PyPI on linux, windows
+You can install the latest official version of Ray from PyPI on Linux, Windows
-and macos as follows:
+and macOS as follows:

 .. code-block:: bash